jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 the thumb should be pressed lightly against the neck, _if at all_.
-The fretting thumb's main use should be to keep the hand gently in contact with the neck, so it stays in one place instead of floating around in space.
+The fretting thumb's main use should be to keep the hand gently in contact with the neck, so it stays in one place instead of floating around in space when the fingers are off the fretboard.

 It's possible to fret a guitar without using the thumb at all, and it's a good idea to do so sometimes,